MoJo2600/SparkFun-ZX-Distance-and-Gesture-Sensor-Python-Raspberry-Pi-Library/README.md

 ## Run Instructions

-1. wire up to Pi's I2C and DA to GPIO17
+1. wire up to Pi's I2C and DR to GPIO17

 2. navigate to /examples/